5 Written questions

 - a Excessive discharge of mucus from the bronchi

 - Creating an opening into the trachea and inserting a tube to facilitate the passage of air or the removal of secretions.

-laryngoplegia → Specializes in diagnosing and treating diseases and disorders of the ears, nose, and throat.
+- Specializes in diagnosing and treating diseases and disorders of the lungs and associated tissues.

 laryngoplegia → Visual examination of the larynx using a laryngoscope.

 hemothorax → Accumulation of blood in the pleural cavity.

 pertussis → Contagious bacterial infection of the upper respiratory tract that is characterized by a spasm like cough.

 cystic fibrosis → Genetic disorder in which the lungs are clogged with large amounts of abnormally thick mucus.

 asbestosis → Condition in which the lung fails to expand because air cannot pass beyond the bronchioles that are blocked by secretions.